Learn about The Science of Stress

 How severe are stress-related symptoms in the general population?

-In the industrialised world, it is estimated that 90% of all physician visits are associated with symptoms related to chronic stress.
+In the United States alone, it is estimated that 90% of all physician visits are associated with symptoms related to chronic stress.
 It has also been estimated that on a monthly basis, 400 million people take medication to ease these symptoms.

 Of course, we know now that medicating a stress-related symptom is a futile effort because you’re not addressing the main cause of the symptom – you’re just padding the symptom itself.